corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node-metrics.md

 A Corda node exports a number of metrics for the purpose of monitoring the health of the node via JMX.
 This page documents the metrics exported by Corda.

-For more information about how to monitor a node, see [Node administration](node-administration.md).
+For more information about how to monitor a node, see node-administration.

 ## Attachments